Table of Contents

 - recreational guests, e.g. families or couples that love to spend their vacation in the same location.

 Both types of guests are there for the location and things they have/love to do there.
-Your main task is to provide them with the satisfactory hospitality experience so that when then need to get back to the same area, they’d stick to the tried-and-true option.
+Your main task is to provide them with a satisfactory hospitality experience so that when they need to get back to the same area, they’d stick to the tried-and-true option.

 There are three main reasons that are taken for granted by repeat guests who are willing to get back to the same place:

 - A clean welcoming place with quality facilities, aka services quality.